Donate now

 Provision of global public databases

-• GLOBOCAN.
-The global estimates for 2020 are included in the Cancer Today subsite of the Global Cancer Observatory.
-These estimates will be updated every 2 years, based on the most recently available recorded data worldwide.
+• GLOBOCAN 2022.
+The global estimates for 2022 are included in the Cancer Today subsite of the Global Cancer Observatory.
+These estimates are updated every 2 years, based on the most recently available recorded data worldwide.
 The release of new estimates is accompanied by an open access article assessing regional variations in cancer incidence and mortality.

-• Global Childhood Cancer database (GLOBOKID).
-Based on the International Incidence of Childhood Cancer (IICC) series, national estimates of childhood cancer incidence will be published according to the International Classification of Childhood Cancer and selected diagnostic subgroups.
+• Global Childhood Cancer database (ChildCan).
+Based on the International Incidence of Childhood Cancer (IICC) series, national estimates of childhood cancer incidence are being developed according to the International Classification of Childhood Cancer (ICCC) and selected diagnostic subgroups.

 • Integrating research findings into the Global Cancer Observatory platform.
 Indicators developed through CSU’s research are being integrated through infographics and interactive tools, accompanied by short excerpts from the research articles.

-Scaling up cancer registry activities for better data through the GICR
+Scaling up cancer registry activities for better data through the Global Initiative for Cancer Registry Development (GICR)

 • New electronic tools and reference works are being developed, including online learning modules and standardized slides, with appropriate linkages to the IACR and WHO.